Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 $\def\cK{{\cal K}}$

-# CVaR optimal portfolio <a name="TOP">
+# CVaR optimal portfolio <a name="TOP"></a>

 CVaR stands for *Conditional Value at Risk*.
 It is one of the most popular risk measures in finance.
-In our implementation we use the mixture CVaR generalization.
-It is a superposition of recursive multi CVaR measures.
-It incudes the single CVaR measure.
+*azapy* implements a generalization of CVaR, namely the Mixture CVaR or mCVaR.

+mCVaR is a superposition of CVaR measures for different confidence levels.
+The single CVaR measure can be viewed as a particular case of mCVar.

-The dispersion measure is given by
+The mCVaR dispersion measure is defined as

 \begin{equation*}
 	\rho = \sum_{l=1}^L \cK_l \times \CVaR_{\alpha_l},